 - 14.13 An in-service educational program shall be conducted on an ongoing basis, which shall include an orientation program for new personnel and a program for the development and improvement of skills of all personnel.
-The in-service program shall be geared to the needs of the aged and shall include annual programs on prevention and control of infection, food services and sanitation, fire prevention and safety, confidentiality of resident information, rights of residents and any other area related to resident care. - 14.13.1 Provision shall be made for written documentation of programs, including attendance.
-Flexible program schedules shall be formulated at least two (2) months in advance.
+The in-service program shall be geared to the needs of the elderly, physically disabled, and individuals with dementia, and shall include annual programs on but not limited to: - (a) prevention and control of infection; - (b) food services and sanitation, - (c) emergency preparedness, fire prevention and safety; - (d) confidentiality of resident information; - (e) rights of residents, resident-directed care, and person-centered care; and - (f) any other area related to resident care or services routinely provided at the nursing. - 14.13.1 Provision shall be made for written documentation of programs, including attendance.
+Flexible program schedules shall be formulated at least two (2) months in advance. - 14.13.2 In addition to any state or federal training requirements pertaining to long term care facilities, or training deemed appropriate by the nursing, each designated universal worker shall maintain a current certification as a Manager Certified in Food Safety pursuant to the Rules and Regulations For Certification of Managers in Food Safety [R21-27-CFS].